no-go/UART-Smartwatch/README.md

 - open: Arduino/libraries/Micro_OLED_Breakout/src/SFE_MicroOLED.cpp
 - paste it into / replace the hex-chars of `static uint8_t screenmemory [] = {...}`
 - rebuild the UART-Smartwatch Firmware with Arduino IDE

+# Sign Of Gratitude

+Thank you to [NORDIC SEMICONDUCTOR](http://www.nordicsemi.com/) for the OpenSource App like [nRF UART v2](https://github.com/NordicSemiconductor/Android-nRF-UART) to make it easy to use their products!!